t638403/giantleap/README.md

 the npm module node-midi really and keeps track of messages and if it is time to play them.

 So to sum up, messages are basic js objects.
 The `Metronome` creates messages and ads a time property.
 Any following transform streams add on to this object.
-Finally it written by `MidiOut` to `/dev/midi` somehow via `node-midi/RtMidi`.
+Finally its written by `MidiOut` to `/dev/midi` somehow via `node-midi/RtMidi`.

-When I mension a *message* I refer to a message it is really a plain old js object.
+When I mention a *message* I refer to a the plain old js object representing the message.

 Warning: Do **NOT** reuse any instantiated streams like the metronome.
 Just instantiate another one if you need it.
+The reason for this is that stream handlers communicate to each other.
+You don't want to mess with this communication.

 # Getting started